Rubicon speech

-The Rubicon speech was delivered by South African President P. W. Botha on the evening of 15 August 1985 in Durban.
-The world was expecting Botha to announce major reforms in his government, including abolishing the apartheid system and the release of Nelson Mandela.
-However, the speech Botha actually delivered at the time did none of this.
+The Rubicon speech was delivered by South African State President P. W. Botha on the evening of 15 August 1985 in Durban.
+The world was expecting Botha to announce major reforms in his government, including the dismantling of apartheid and the release of Nelson Mandela.
+However, in the speech, Botha actually delivered at the time did none of this.

 The speech is known as the 'Rubicon speech' because in its second-last paragraph Botha used the phrase, "I believe that we are today crossing the Rubicon.
 There can be no turning back." alluding to the historical reference of Julius Caesar crossing the Rubicon River.

 Background

 After a long period of isolation and strained diplomatic relations between South Africa and the international community, the National Party decided to hold a meeting to bring about reforms in the government.
 However, the meeting was shrouded in secrecy and mystery, and Botha was reported to have kept quiet and to have not participated even though he was present.
 This was taken as a sign that he was approving of the proposed changes.
 There were also reports that Botha did not participate due to his doctor's orders to avoid emotional outburst and not to engage in discussions that might upset him.
 At the final draft of the original agreed speech, which would be named the "Prog speech" ("Prog" being short for the Progressive Federal Party, then in opposition), and which would have recognized black human dignity, eradicated all forms of discrimination, and created equal opportunities, the nature of the speech, in conjunction with the news that a US bank was threatening to call in its loan, made Botha feel that he was being forced to capitulate to the revolutionary movements.
 Botha, whose fierce will had earned him the name "Die Groot Krokodil" (The Big Crocodile), simply refused and said he was not going to make that speech but was going to draft his own.